 I recently visited a sacred space as well, though neither Jewish, nor in Israel.
-While in Yucatan, Mexico, earlier this month, I participated in a purification ceremony with a Yucatec shaman – an experience, which in my retelling, juxtaposes Maya and Jewish beliefs.
+While in Yucatan, Mexico, earlier this month, I participated in a purification ceremony with a Yucatec Maya shaman – a moving, mystical experience.

 And what about those traveling Shabbat candlesticks in the photo at the top?
 They came in real handy in Yucatan.

 Lastly, or firstly, if your heart aches like mine for sacred places, but the time isn’t right yet to travel, you can visit the Western Wall anytime via a 24-hour live webcam.